Chick-fil-A offers free food for a year if you can solve this crime

 The van was later found in Acworth after crashing into a parked car in a home’s driveway, WSB-TV2 reported.

-The suspect – which Chick-fil-A uploaded photos of – has not yet been found.
-Which is why the fast food chain is now turning to the public to answer whodunit.
+The suspect — which Chick-fil-A uploaded photos of — was not immediately identified, leading the fast food chain to ask the public to help out with its whodunit.

 FOLLOW US ON FACEBOOK FOR MORE FOX LIFESTYLE NEWS

-Note: UPDATE: The Chick-fil-A in Cartersville, Ga., says the case has been solved, though "details of the reward will remain anonymous to protect identities."